University of Nigeria

-The University of Nigeria, commonly referred to as UNN, is a federal and public research university located in Nsukka, Enugu State, South-east Nigeria.
-Founded in 1955 by Nnamdi Azikiwe who was Governor-General of Nigeria between 1960 and 1963, and first President of Nigeria between 1963 and 1966.
-The University of Nigeria Nsukka was formally opened on 7 October 1960, as Nigeria's first full-fledged university and one of the first generation universities in Nigeria and is ranked among the top universities in Nigeria and Africa.
-The University of Nigeria has three campuses in Enugu State–Nsukka, Enugu, and Ituku-Ozalla – and the Aba campus in Abia State.
+The University of Nigeria, Nsukka (UNN) is a public land-grant research university in Nsukka, Enugu State, Nigeria.
+Founded in 1955 by President Nnamdi Azikiwe, the university was formally opened on 7 October 1960.
+It was one of the first generation universities in Nigeria.
+The university has campuses in Nsukka (its main campus), Enugu, and Ituku-Ozalla, all in Enugu State, and in Aba, Abia State.

-The University of Nigeria is the first indigenous and first autonomous university in Nigeria, and is modelled after the American educational system.
+The University of Nigeria is the first indigenous and autonomous university in Nigeria.
+It is modelled after the American educational system.
 It was the first land-grant university in Africa and one of the five most reputed universities in Nigeria.
-The university has 17 Faculties and 102 academic departments.
-The university offers over 108 undergraduate programs and 211 postgraduate programmes.
+The university has seventeen (17) Faculties and 102 academic departments, offering over 108 undergraduate programmes and 211 postgraduate programmes.

-Through its vast network of graduates, the University of Nigeria has made a substantial contribution to the political, industrial, economic, and cultural growth of Nigeria, Africa, and the world at large.

 History

 A law to establish a university in the Eastern Region of Nigeria was passed on 18 May 1955.
 Advice was sought from educationists in the UK and the US to help in the planning of the physical and educational aspects of the proposed university.

 Under the joint auspices of the Inter-University Council for Higher Education and Overseas and the International Co-operation Administration (now the United States Agency for International Development), J.W.
-Cook, Vice-Chancellor of the University of Exeter, Dr John A. Hannah, President of Michigan State University and Dr. Glen L. Taggart, Dean of International Programs at the same university, came to Nigeria in 1958.
-The team surveyed the site at Nsukka and extensively investigated a great variety of factors pertinent to the establishment of a new university.
+Cook, vice-chancellor of the University of Exeter, John A. Hannah, President of Michigan State University and Glen L. Taggart, Dean of International Programs at Michigan State University, came to Nigeria in 1958.
+The team surveyed the site in Nsukka and extensively investigated a great variety of factors pertinent to the establishment of a new university.

 The results of their efforts were contained in a white paper issued by the Eastern Nigeria Government on 30 November 1958.
 They had recommended, "that the development of the University of Nigeria based upon the concept of service to problems and needs of Nigeria, is a desirable project and one that should receive support from any source which could help to make it a sound endeavour".

 They further recommended that a provisional council be established to "draw upon the technical and consultative resources available throughout the world for help in planning the institution".